Snowshoeing

 -

-While waiting for the snowmobile to arrive (this will take awhile), it is important to keep the victim warm.
+It is important to keep the victim warm.
 The club provides backpacks containing insulating pads, blankets, and first aid kits.
-These are kept at the Ole Sandberg Hut, the Day Lodge and at the junction of Hydro Hill and Cedar Ramble.
+These are kept at the Ole Sandberg Hut, the Day Lodge, and at the junction of Hydro Hill and Cedar Ramble.
 The groomer also carries first aid materials.

 To avoid this situation: